Military nurse: Educational Requirements

-According to Nguh (2020), for nursing officers to serve in the military it normally requires a Bachelor's degree in Nursing.
-For example, a branch known as the Air National Guard, allows an individual to join as enlisted and work as a Aeromedical Evacuation Technician while finishing their BSN degree.
+According to Nguh (2020), for nursing officers to serve in the military it normally requires a bachelor's degree in nursing.
+For example, a branch known as the Air National Guard, allows an individual to join as enlisted and work as an Aeromedical Evacuation Technician while finishing their BSN degree.
 The military branch will pay for the individuals BSN and after graduation the nurse can earn a salary as a 2nd Lieutenant contingent upon successfully passing their nursing boards.